-The requirements of this subsection apply only when a toxicity test demonstrates significant lethal and/or sub-lethal effects at or below the critical dilution.
+The requirements of this subsection apply only when a toxicity test demonstrates significant lethal effects at or below the critical dilution.
+Significant lethal effects are herein defined as a statistically significant difference at the 95% confidence level between the survival of the appropriate test organism in a specified effluent dilution and the control (0% effluent).
 The purpose of additional tests (also referred to as 'retests' or confirmation tests) is to determine the duration of a toxic event.
 A test that meets all test acceptability criteria and demonstrates significant toxic effects does not need additional confirmation.
 Such testing cannot confirm or disprove a previous test result.

-If any valid test demonstrates significant lethal or sub-lethal effects to a test species at or below the critical dilution, the frequency of testing for that species is automatically increased to once per quarter for the life of the permit.
+If any valid test demonstrates significant lethal effects to a test species at or below the critical dilution, the frequency of testing for this species is automatically increased to once per quarter with no option for frequency reduction.

-(a) Part I Testing Frequency Other Than Monthly
+a.
+Part I Testing Frequency Other Than Monthly

 - i.
-The permittee shall conduct a total of three (3) additional tests for any species that demonstrates significant toxic effects at or below the critical dilution.
-The additional tests shall be conducted monthly during the next three consecutive months.
+The permittee shall conduct a total of three (3) additional tests for any species that demonstrates significant lethal effects at or below the critical dilution.
+The two additional tests shall be conducted monthly during the next three consecutive months.
 If testing on a quarterly basis, the permittee may substitute one of the additional tests in lieu of one routine toxicity test.
 A full report shall be prepared for each test required by this section in accordance with procedures outlined in Item 4 of this section and submitted with the period discharge monitoring report (DMR) to the permitting authority for review. - ii.
-IF LETHAL EFFECTS HAVE BEEN DEMONSTRATED If any of the additional tests demonstrates significant lethal effects at or below the critical dilution, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements as specified in Item 5 of this section.
+If any of the additional tests demonstrates significant lethal effects at or below the critical dilution, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements as specified in Item 6 of this section.
 The permittee shall notify EPA in writing within 5 days of the failure of any retest, and the TRE initiation date will be the test completion date of the first failed retest.
-A TRE may be also be required due to a demonstration of intermittent lethal effects at or below the critical dilution, or for failure to perform the required retests. - iii.
-IF ONLY SUB-LETHAL EFFECTS HAVE BEEN DEMONSTRATED If any two of the three additional tests demonstrates significant sub-lethal effects at 75% effluent or lower, the permittee shall initiate the Sub-Lethal Toxicity Reduction Evaluation (TRE{SL}) requirements as specified in Item 5 of this section.
-The permittee shall notify EPA in writing within 5 days of the failure of any retest, and the Sub-Lethal Effects TRE initiation date will be the test completion date of the first failed retest.
-A TRE may be also be required for failure to perform the required retests.
+A TRE may be also be required due to a demonstration of intermittent lethal effects at or below the critical dilution, or for failure to perform the required retests. - The provisions of Item 2.a are suspended upon submittal of the TRE Action Plan.